 Aalto Design Factory (ADF) is Aalto University's product design and learning hub established in 2008.
 ADF focuses on teaching the best product designers in the world.
-Besides being one of Finland's startup scene creators, ADF is also a global success story with its Design Factory Global Network.
+In addition to being one of the creators of Finland's startup scene, ADF is also a global success story with its Design Factory Global Network.

 Why was ADF established, and what do you do?

 ADF strongly focuses on training the best product developers in the world.
 Many fundamental ideas of ADF originate from the Product Development Project course (well-known as PDP).
-In the course, students from various disciplines work with real-life assignments that come from the industry and companies.
-The learning is problem-based and built on cooperation with company partners over a period of eight months.
+Students from various disciplines work in the course with real-life assignments that come from the industry and companies.
+The learning is problem-based and built on cooperation with company partners over eight months.
 Nokia, Kone, ABB and more than 100 others have been sponsoring PDP.

-ADF can also support startup teams at the first stage of their life cycle — when there is a business idea but not any capital, clients or cash flow yet.
+ADF can also support startup teams at the first stage of their life cycle.
+In the phase when the team has a business idea but don't have any capital, clients or cash flow yet.
 Our startup partners are mostly Aalto University-based students and researchers.
 We don't rent out rooms.
-Instead, we offer them contracts at an affordable cost and access prototyping labs and shared office space.
+Instead, we offer them contracts at an affordable cost and access to prototyping labs and shared office space.

 The story of ADF officially started in 2008, when the existing PDP learning spaces were scaled up and moved to a former VTT building at Betonimiehenkuja.
 As a summary from all these years, the key insights are: